oVirt/ovirt-site/source/feature/katellointegration.html.md

 Since the expectation is to have very few 'Foreman' providers (or a single one), instead of managing registration the ovirt-engine server to a specific provider, the system will iterate over the providers and try to match a content host within Katello by the ovirt-engine host name.

 *   UI: TBD
+    -   In case no errata is available, the following message will be shown: "0 pending errata"
 *   API:
     -   /api/katelloerrata
     -   /api/katelloerrata/{katelloerratum:id}/